CityOfYork/coding-standards/README.md

 var houseNumbers = postcodeService.GetNumbers(postcode) // Retrieve house numbers by postcode
 ```

-Begin a comment with a space then an uppercase letter.

-Comment text should be completed with a full stop.
+Begin a comment with a space then an uppercase letter. and end it with a full stop with a full stop.

 Classes and method should be commented using the /// summary format.